 - Admission is restricted to dance students age twelve to eighteen except by special permission.
-Students must have turned twelve by July 31, 2014 and not turn nineteen until after August 20, 2014.
+Students must have turned eleven by July 31 of the attending year and not turn nineteen until after August 20 of the same year.

-- RAD and Russian students should be about to enter Grade 5; CDTA students must have completed Grade 5 (Teachers who are not familiar with these levels should contact us regarding placement).
+- RAD and Russian students should be about to enter Grade 4; CDTA students should have completed Grade 4 (Teachers who are not familiar with these levels should contact us regarding placement).

 - The student’s ballet teacher must complete the Teacher Evaluation form and submit it directly to the Ross Creek Centre for the Arts at firstname.lastname@example.org or fax it to (902) 582-7943.